 Develop the Qualities of a Good Leader

-How to Develop The Characteristics of a Good Leader In Yourself & Others
+Develop The Characteristics of a Good Leader In Yourself & Others

 Our 3 Core Beliefs About Leadership & Leadership Development

 First, we believe that leaders are made, not born.
-Put another way, leadership is a skill that can be developed.
+Put another way we believe that leadership is a skill that can be developed.
 Good leaders are molded through experience, continued study, and adaptation.
 So you can strengthen any of these 10 characteristics of a good leader, if you’re open to growth and you put in the time and effort toward self-improvement.
 Similarly, organizations can help their people hone these leadership qualities by providing ample opportunities for training, offering support for learning from challenges, and by using experiences to fuel development.

-It’s also essential to realize that leadership is a social process.
+It’s also essential to recognize that leadership is a social process.
 It’s less about one strong or charismatic individual, and more about a group of people working collectively to achieve results together.
 If you demonstrate several of the characteristics of a good leader, but fail to grasp this key point, chances are you won’t get very far on your own.
 You may be well-liked and respected, but it will be challenging to accomplish team or organizational goals.
 At CCL, we like to say that the outcomes of leadership are about creating direction, alignment, and commitment, or DAC, within a group.

-How to Develop the Qualities of a Good Leader
+We Can Help You Develop the Qualities of a Good Leader

 Ready to Take the Next Step?